5 Worst Practices to Avoid with EBS Storage

 It’s therefore important to map out an EC2 instance’s volume structure during the solution architecture phase.
 The only time using a single volume or the root volume to store everything makes sense is when the machine is hosting a small or less critical application.
 It also makes it easy to snapshot the volume.

-Using suboptimal file system
+4. Using a suboptimal file system

 A file system dictates how data in a storage volume is stored, accessed, searched, written, or tracked.
 There are different file systems for different operating systems like Linux, UNIX, or Windows.